 Trade greenery for modern whimsy or put a desert-inspired spin on a garden party lounge.
 And who’s to say you can’t bring the outdoors in?
 All it takes is a little imagination to transform any space into the magical garden you've been dreaming of.

 Read on for 20 garden wedding ideas to inspire your big day.

 Wear Flowers in Your Hair

-Make like a garden nymph and accent your veil or locks with a floral crown or, for an effortless feel, place flowers loosely in your strands (yes, this trend is still having a moment).
+Accent your veil or locks with a floral crown, or, for an effortless feel, place flowers loosely in your strands (yes, this trend is still having a moment).